ON VICTORIA'S MORNINGTON PENINSULA

 Dromana on the Mornington Peninsula

-Dromana is one of the many lovely beach towns on the Mornington Peninsula, along the coast of Port Phillip Bay.
-It is located between Safety Beach and Arthurs Seat.
-It has long been a popular summer holiday destination for its marvellous sandy foreshores, clear water and plenty of seaside fun.
+Dromana is located between Safety Beach and Arthurs Seat.
+It has long been a popular summer holiday destination for its marvellous sandy foreshores, clear water and plenty of seaside fun and adventure.

 To get to our Airbnb house for the week, we had to drive up a very long, steep, winding driveway, which was like a nature park.
 We actually saw 2 kangaroos on the property.